 DBeaver's Eclipse foundation shows its age.
 Startup takes several seconds.
 Memory usage runs high.
 The interface feels cluttered compared to modern tools.

 If you need self-hosted database management, web-based access, or a lighter footprint, desktop-only DBeaver may not fit.
-Teams wanting to avoid per-user pricing should explore one-time license alternatives.
+Teams wanting to avoid per-user pricing should explore one-time license alternatives — our PostgreSQL client comparison weighs desktop, CLI and web-based options side by side.

 | Tool | Price | Databases | UI Style | Best For |